Email Marketing, eBooks, and When to Stop Pestering Your Customers

 Email marketing is an excellent way to reach your customers, stay top of mind, and see higher sales volumes.
 There is a way to do email marketing the right way, and there is also a wrong way.
 Here’s how to keep your emails engaging and informative while avoiding making your customers feel like you’re pestering them.

 For a successful email campaign, you need a healthy open rate.
 So if you’re contacting people whose information you purchased, they will quickly unsubscribe, or you’ll end up in a spam folder.
 Earning email contacts through genuine interactions will get your better open rates and better results.

 Avoid “No-Reply” Sender Email Addresses

-An email address like “[email protected]” should absolutely be avoided.
+An email address like “no[email protected]” should absolutely be avoided.
 The CAN-SPAM Act of 2003 set some guidelines for staying legal when it comes to email practice, and avoiding “no-reply” is one of their major rules.
 This prevents recipients from opting out of future emails or sending a response.
 Using a person’s name in the email address makes it more likely to be read.

 Focus On The Subject Line

 The subject of your email is more important than you might think.
 The headline is your way to convince your subscribers to open the email, so do what you can to create a compelling subject line and set yourself up for success.
 Avoid using all uppercase letters, spammy words (free, win, urgent), or a subject line that doesn’t match the email content.
 These are all ways to get readers to click unsubscribe.
 Instead, use action verbs, a clear value proposition, and keep it to 30-50 characters long.

 Keep It Simple